direnv/direnv/man/direnv.1.md

 handy shortcut that open the file in your $EDITOR and automatically allows it if the file's modification time has changed.

-Now that the environment is loaded you can notice that once your `cd` out of the directory it automatically gets unloaded.
+Now that the environment is loaded you can notice that once you `cd` out of the directory it automatically gets unloaded.
 If you `cd` back into it it's loaded again.
 That's the base of the mechanism that allows you to build cool things.